archbardinexile/BGCL/timeline.md

 #### **Madanau arrives in Fio**

 The desert oasis [Madanau](locations/montanum#madanau) appears erde-west of Fundus in a whirlwind of sand.
-Initially submerged in the Miasma, the enormous emerald dragon, [Vulcan](characters#vulcan), emerges from his dormancy to push Madanau beyond the barrier with his hurricane-like breath.
+Initially submerged in the Miasma, the enormous emerald dragon, *Vulcan*, emerges from his dormancy to push Madanau beyond the barrier with his hurricane-like breath.
 Few denizens of Madanau see the dragon before he returns to his slumber beneath [Montanum](locations/montanum), but those that did have passed on the tale for generations.
 Cor Sol Orbis chooses to send aid to Madanau but is met with adversity.

 #### **Lydia Iremia journeys to Caelum's Landing**